Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

 [View Live Site](https://shaun-finnegan.github.io/Shaun-Finnegan-portfolio-Milestone-Project-1/ )

 Welcome to Shaun Finnegan's portfolio website!
-This sitenew and returning users  I progress through my software development journey.
-The website will help both new and returning users to understand what projects I have worked on in the past, what projects I am currently working on, and the skills I have gained and am working to develop.
+This site new and returning users  I progress through my software development journey.
+The website will help new and returning users understand what projects I have worked on in the past, what projects I am currently working on, and the skills I have gained and am working to develop.
 As well as allowing any users to get in touch with any questions or requests that they may have.

 This site aims to provide an easy and accessible experience to any user wishing to view my site on any device.
 To allow the user to easily navigate between pages and to easily find the information they are searching for.